The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Mark Woodburn, MD, specializes and is certified in family medicine by the American Board of Family Medicine.
 He practices at Grob, Scheri, Woodburn and Griffin Family Medicine.
 Dr. Woodburn is affiliated with UPMC Passavant.
 He completed his residency at University of Pittsburgh School of Medicine and medical degree at Hahnemann/Drexel University College.
 Dr. Woodburn is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Cirrhosis, Xanthoma, Familial Combined Hyperlipidemia, Endoscopy, and Ureteroscopy.
+He is also highly rated in 89 other conditions, according to our data.
+His clinical expertise encompasses Cirrhosis, Xanthoma, Familial Combined Hyperlipidemia, Endoscopy, and Ureteroscopy.
+Dr. Woodburn is board certified in American Board Of Family Medicine.

 Experienced in Opsoclonus-Myoclonus Syndrome